MarinKacaj/rick-morty-encyclopedia-android/README.md

 ### Cache

-While, again due to time, I was unable to add something like Room for persistence, in episodes, there's an in-memory cache that behaves similarly to what DAOs would, not in terms of database logic, but as single-source-of-truth.
+In episodes, there's an in-memory cache that behaves similarly to what DAOs would, not in terms of database logic, but as single-source-of-truth.
+Future plan: Room.

 ### Background updates of episodes